Reimagining justice locally

 Oklahoma

 In the one hundred years following the Tulsa Race Massacre, Oklahoma has emerged as a world leader in punitive policies and practices that disproportionately impact communities of color.
-In an effort to understand the factors that led to Oklahoma’s overreliance on punishment and the current-day manifestations of Oklahoma’s tumultuous history, a number of Oklahoma-based leaders have committed to engaging in facilitated discussions to reimagine justice in Oklahoma.
+In an effort to understand the factors that led to Oklahoma’s overreliance on punishment and the current-day manifestations of Oklahoma’s tumultuous history, over 60 Oklahomans engaged in facilitated discussions to reimagine justice in Oklahoma from 2021 to 2023.

-Video Description: Project co-founders Kris Steele and Yvita Fox join Reimagining Justice in Oklahoma Steering Committee members Kym Cravatt, Senator George Young, and Project Manager Madison Dawkins in a discussion on the opportunity to reimagine justice in Oklahoma, tribal justice, and values.
+Project co-founders Kris Steele and Yvita Crider join Reimagining Justice in Oklahoma Steering Committee members Kym Cravatt, Senator George Young, and Project Manager Madison Dawkins in a discussion on the opportunity to reimagine justice in Oklahoma, tribal justice, and values.

 Stakeholder groups in oklahoma